Have you gotten the sense that some guys are just wayyyy too entitled?

 Maybe you’re well on your way, raising the kids in your life to be kind, empathetic, and assertive.
 For many of us, though, it’s a real challenge.
 And if your kids aren’t practicing these skills at home, are you sure they’re learning them at all?

 Telling kids what not to do doesn’t work very well.
 Instead, we have to teach them what to do.
-If you’re not sure how to teach them these skills, this is for you!
+If you’re not sure what to say, you’ll find so much inspiration, language, and modeling in our video library membership.
+There are webinars and interviews with sexuality experts on a wide variety of topics, to help you with your toddler, big kid, and teen.

 There’s new momentum and fresh support for shifting our culture away from toxic masculinity.
-Won’t you join us?
+Join us?

 In support of you,